 Encourage them to seek help, getting help can make a huge difference to the quality of both your and their daily lives.

-The point of Global Mental Health Day is to make talking about issues like this common practice, rather than something to hide and be ashamed of.
+The point of mental health awareness is to make talking about issues like this common practice, rather than something to hide and be ashamed of.
 If its commonly talked about and stories are shared then maybe those struggling will see they aren’t alone, they don’t have to suffer in silence and they may be encouraged to talk too.
 It can make all the difference to someone’s mental wellbeing.

 The bottom line is we are all human, and something like this puts us all on the same level.
 It doesn’t matter who you are, where you’re from, how successful you are, how famous your are or how much money you earn, mental health problems can affect anyone and everyone, both as a sufferer or someone trying to learn how to help someone else who is suffering.